 And that answer technically would not be wrong.

 For example, I'm on the marketing team at IMPACT.
 That not only includes the editorial division (which I oversee), but also our events, demand generation for the agency, and a lot more.
-So, you could potentially argue from the marketing perspective that metrics like website traffic growth or virtual event attendees could be the most important.
+So, you could potentially argue from the inbound marketing perspective that metrics like website traffic growth or virtual event attendees could be the most important.
 Or maybe how many qualified leads we're bringing in from our demand generation efforts.

 There are a lot of options, right?
 And you can literally do that with any department within your company — where y'all are aligned around your singular suite of goals.